pebble-dev/developer.rebble.io/source/_guides/tools-and-resources/pebble-tool.md

 1. Enable the {% guide_link tools-and-resources/developer-connection %} in the
    Pebble mobile application.
 2. Give the phone IP address to the `pebble` tool as shown below to communicate with a watch.
-This is not required when using the emulator or connecting via CloudPebble.
+This is not required when using the emulator.

 ## Connecting to a Pebble